scicloj/metamorph.ml/README.md

 If you just want to see code, here it is:

-Quite some libraies are needed for a complete test case, see the deps.edn file in alias "test"
+Some libraries are needed for a complete test case, see the deps.edn file in alias "test".

 ```clojure
 (require